 As I wrote in our guide to San Francisco, I went to undergrad in the Bay Area, so we couldn’t take a trip to San Francisco without visiting my alma mater-UC Berkeley.
 After nearly ten years of talking about Berkeley to Albert, I finally got the chance to show him the campus and some, unfortunately not all of my favorite parts of the city.

 Downtown Berkeley is a short (20 minute) BART (Bay Area Rapid Transit) ride from downtown San Francisco.
 BART was a little more run down than I remembered, but with regular service throughout the Bay Area, including both airports, it still scored higher than the DC metro in my book.
-As a metro-dependent Washingtonian, I find myself constantly comparing public transportation systems to DC’s.
+As a metro-dependent Washingtonian, I constantly compare public transportation systems to DC’s.

 We walked by the Gourmet Ghetto where the famous Chez Panisse and Cheese Board Pizza are located.
-Had we not already had dinner plans in San Francisco we would have definitely eaten at either because both are exactly what Backpacking with the Bonds is all about.
-Chez Panisse is a world renowned restaurant that only uses seasonal, local, organic ingredients.
-Cheese Board Pizza, one of two worker-owned businesses of the Cheese Board Collective, makes quite possibly the best pizza I’ve ever had.
+Had we not already had dinner plans in San Francisco we would have definitely eaten at because both are exactly what Backpacking with the Bonds is all about.
+Chez Panisse is a world-renowned restaurant that only uses seasonal, local, organic ingredients.
+Cheese Board Pizza, one of two worker-owned businesses of the Cheese Board Collective, makes possibly the best pizza I’ve ever had.
 The make only one type of vegetarian pizza a day, using fresh, local, and seasonable products.
-We’ll have to check both out next time we’re in town - let’s just hope it’s not another ten years!
+We must check both out next time we’re in town - let’s hope it’s not another ten years!

 Our last stop in Berkeley was Fieldwork Brewing Company.
-Located on the outskirts of the city it was a little too far for us to walk to so we took a Lyft (about a 7 minute car ride from the North Berkeley BART station) and it was definitely worth the trip.
+On the outskirts of the city, it was a little too far for us to walk to so we took a Lyft (about a 7-minute car ride from the North Berkeley BART station) and it was definitely worth the trip.
 The taproom, one of five of theirs in northern California, was a big, open space with indoor and outdoor seating and a wide selection of beer.